Code-Institute-Submissions/Marshal-Travel-Agency/README.md

 * The Booking section contains togglable tab which utilizes JavaScript to click on the specified tab button.
 Each tab houses relevant forms and button in tandem to the subject matter.
-The Flight and hotel button specifically contains popover which makes use of JavaScript to inform user about discount.
+The Flight and hotel button specifically contains popover which makes use of JavaScript to inform users about discount.
 The Flight and Hotel search Tab renders data with Dynamic API (Amadeus Content-based) while Flight+Hotel and Car makes use of Static API: it can be dynamically generated but it is statically delivered.